addy4/bloggit/README.md

 # bloggit
-A web application for reading and writing blogs and thus, sharing your content/thoughts/expressions with public on any topic of your interest.
+A web application for reading and writing blogs and thus, sharing your thoughts with public on any topic of your interest.